php-fig/fig-standards/proposed/http-message.md

 // Outputs: baz
 ```

-Despite that headers may be retrieved case-insenstively, the original case
+Despite that headers may be retrieved case-insensitively, the original case
 MUST be preserved by the implementation, in particular when retrieved with
 `getHeaders()`.